6 min read

 brew install ollama

-That's it.
+That's the whole thing.
 No driver, no kernel module, no CUDA installer.
-You're done.
+Done.

-For LM Studio, download the .dmg from lmstudio.ai and drag to Applications.
+For LM Studio, grab the .dmg from lmstudio.ai and drag it to Applications.

-A note on the M-series: M3, M4 are faster than M2 are faster than M1, but the unified-memory advantage is the bigger deal.
-A 16GB M1 will outrun a 16GB Intel Mac with discrete graphics by a wide margin.
-If you have an M-series Mac at all, you're in great shape.
+One note on the M-series.
+M3 and M4 beat M2 beats M1, sure, but the unified-memory advantage matters more than the generation.
+A 16GB M1 will outrun a 16GB Intel Mac with a discrete GPU by a wide margin.
+If you've got any M-series Mac, you're in great shape.

-The most flexible OS for local LLMs and the one most production deployments use.
-Three GPU paths and one fallback:
+The most flexible OS for this, and the one most production deployments actually run on.
+You get three GPU paths plus a fallback:

-HSA_OVERRIDE_GFX_VERSIONfor older cards. - Vulkan backend.
-Cross-vendor GPU compute that works on AMD, Intel Arc, and even integrated Intel/AMD graphics.
-Slower than CUDA/ROCm but it works on hardware nothing else supports.
+• Vulkan backend.
+Cross-vendor GPU compute.
+Works on AMD, Intel Arc, even integrated Intel/AMD graphics.
+Slower than CUDA or ROCm, but it runs on hardware nothing else will touch.

-- CPU only.
-Always available.
-2–8 tok/s on a 7B model.
-Fine for testing, painful for real use.
+• CPU only.
+Always there.
+2 to 8 tok/s on a 7B model.
+Fine for a quick test, painful for real work.

 What you install (Ubuntu 22.04+ on NVIDIA):